psrc/urbansim2/README.md

 ### Merging

 If you excluded a file and somebody else makes changes to it that collide with yours, the ``git pull`` command will most likely throw an error.
 There are various ways to deal with it depending on if you want to keep your changes or not.
-For keeping your changes look at the [git stash documentation](https://git-scm.com/book/en/v1/Git-Tools-Stashing).
+For keeping your changes, look at the [git stash documentation](https://git-scm.com/book/en/v1/Git-Tools-Stashing).
 If you want to throw your changes away, do

 ```
 git checkout filename